turbot/tailpipe-docs/docs/reference/config-files/partition.md

 # partition

 The [partition](/docs/manage/partition) block defines the set of log rows, in a plugin-defined Tailpipe table, that come from a specified [source](/docs/manage/source).
-A given Tailpipe table, like `aws_cloudtrail_log`, can include multiple partitions that use one or several `source` types.
+A given Tailpipe table, like `aws_cloudtrail_log`, can include multiple partitions.
 Partitions are defined in HCL and are required for [collection](/docs/collect/collect).

 ```hcl